MatthewScholefield/sentempa/README.md

 # Sentempa
 Sentempa is a unique 3D space game in that the rendering is has been coded from scratch (using SDL2).
-As a result, in part due to the simplicity of the game, the preformance is silky smooth.
+As a result, in part due to the simplicity of the game, the performance is silky smooth.

 [![screenshot]][video]